 A new Director of Styling joins BMC

-On 19 October, BMC announced that Roy Haynes, Ford of Britain’s Chief Stylist, who shaped the Mk2 Cortina and MkIV Zephyr/Zodiac, was to become BMC’s Director of Styling.
-Haynes was also trained as a product planner and was recruited as part of Joe Edwards’ plan to rejuvenate BMC.
+On 19 October, BMC announced that Roy Haynes, Ford of Britain’s Chief Stylist, who shaped the Mk2 Cortina and Mk4 Zephyr/Zodiac, was to become BMC’s Director of Styling.
+Haynes was also trained as a Product Planner and was recruited as part of Joe Edwards’ plan to rejuvenate BMC.
 And the Mini would feature on Haynes’ list of things to do.

 When Autocar got its hands on a MK2 Mini, KOV 247F, a Morris Mini 1000, it wrote: ‘We were expecting the new Mini to be announced with winding windows, like certain versions built in Australia.
 This must now be the only car without them, and they are sadly missed.
 It is also time such economies as cable release interior door handles were brought up to date; and some of the standards of fit and finish were disappointing.
 Carpets still do not lie snugly on the floor – a criticism we made in 1959.’